 Our risk management framework seeks to anticipate, mitigate, detect, measure and manage risk while balancing risk and return according to the Company's risk appetite.
-We have established policies and procedures intended to help identify, monitor and manage the types of risk to which we are subject, including market and interest rate risk, liquidity risk, cyber risk, regulatory and legal risk, reputational risk, operational risk, vendor risk, and counterparty risk.
-Developing and maintaining our risk management policies, procedures and framework requires significant resources and while we expect to continue to devote such resources to the risk management program in the future, these policies and procedures, as well as our risk management techniques such as our hedging strategies, may not be fully effective.
-There may also be risks that exist, or that develop in the future, that we have not appropriately anticipated, identified or mitigated.
+We have established policies and procedures intended to help identify, monitor and manage the types of risk to which we are subject, including market and interest rate risk, liquidity risk, cyber risk, regulatory and compliance risk, legal risk, reputational risk, operational risk, vendor risk, and counterparty risk.
+Developing and maintaining our risk management policies, procedures and framework requires significant resources and we may not devote sufficient resources to the risk management program in the future.
+These risk management policies and procedures, as well as our risk management techniques such as our hedging strategies, may not be fully effective.
+There may also be risks that exist, or that develop in the future, that we are not able to anticipate, or that we have not appropriately anticipated, identified or mitigated.
 As regulations and markets in which we operate continue to evolve, our risk management framework may not always keep sufficient pace with those changes.
-If our risk management framework does not effectively identify or mitigate our risks, we could suffer unexpected losses and could be materially adversely affected.
+If our risk management framework does not effectively identify or mitigate our risks, we could be subject to heightened regulatory scrutiny or requirements, suffer unexpected losses and otherwise be materially adversely affected.